Data Strategy & Applied Economics

 What the headline doesn't tell you

-When the Fed moves, when a market shifts, when a regulation changes — Paul writes what it actually means for the industries his clients operate in.
-Not commentary.
-Analysis.
+When the Fed moves, when a market shifts, when a regulation changes, Paul writes about what it means for the industries his clients operate in.
+Analytical opinion on the horizon.

 Mar 19